-Show at label T the amount of concessional tax losses carried forward to later income years under section 36-15 of ITAA 1997.
+Show at label T the amount of concessional tax losses carried forward to later income years under section 36-17 of ITAA 1997.
 Concessional tax losses are tax losses that meet certain conditions and may be utilised by the head company over three years, subject to the general loss recoupment tests as modified.

-For more information see the information on Part A-Tax losses and net capital losses consolidated, item 3 on page 5.
+For more information see the information on Part A - Tax losses and net capital losses consolidated, item 3 on page 6.

-If the head company wishes to use the concessional method it must choose to do so by the day it lodges its income tax return for the income year in which it first uses any of its transferred losses.
+If the head company wishes to use the concessional method it must choose to do so by the later of the day it lodges its income tax return for the income year in which it first uses any of its transferred losses and the end of 31 December 2004 (see Choices - revocable until 31 December 2004 on page 1).
 The choice, if made, must be for all eligible losses in a particular bundle.
 Where a head company has not made a choice whether to use the concessional method in respect of transferred losses meeting the relevant conditions, show the amount of these losses carried forward to later income years at label V.

-Show at label $\mathbf{V}$ the amount of other transferred tax losses carried forward to later income years under section 36-15 of ITAA 1997.
+Show at label V the amount of other transferred tax losses carried forward to later income years under section 36-17 of ITAA 1997.
 Other transferred tax losses are tax losses that have been made outside the consolidated group and transferred into the group from an entity when it joined the group.
 Where a choice has been made to use the concessional method in respect of eligible transferred losses, show the amount of these losses at label T.